 Penn State Shenango's group of non-traditional students had a higher proportion of participants who failed to complete all of the tasks in a software section than GCC and Penn State Altoona.
-Three students at Penn State Shenango failed to successfully complete any of the PDF tasks, two failed to complete any of the Word tasks, and four failed to complete any of the PowerPoint tasks.
-GCC had one student who failed to complete all of the PowerPoint tasks but all students completed at least one of the PDF and Word tasks.
-Penn State Altoona had one student who failed to complete all of the Word tasks, but all other students completed at least one of the PDF and PowerPoint tasks.
+Three students at Penn State Shenango failed to successfully complete any of the PDF tasks, two failed to complete any of the Word tasks, and four failed to complete any of the POF tasks but all students completed at least one of the PDF and Word tasks.
+Penn State Altoona had one student who failed to complete all of the State Altoona had one student who failed to complete all of the PowerPoint tasks but all students completed at least one of the PDF and Word tasks, but all other students completed at least one of the PDF and PowerPoint tasks.
 All three schools had a significant number of participants who failed to successfully complete either or both of the Excel tasks.
-Six out of nine, or 67 percent of GCC's participants completely failed the Excel section, nine of 15 or 60 percent of Penn State Altoona's participants failed either or both tasks, and 11 of 15 or 73 percent of Penn State Shenango's participants failed to complete any of the Excel tasks.
+Six out of nine, or 67 percent of GCC's participants completely failed the Excel section, nine of 15 or 73 percent of Penn State Altoona's participants failed either or both tasks, and 11 of 15 or 73 percent of Penn State Shenango's participants failed to complete any of the Excel tasks.